ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This request notifies the peer that responded to the find reply of the original requesting peer's identifying information.
+This request notifies the peer that responded to the find reply notification of the original requesting peer's identifying information.
 This request must be the first request sent from the peer that initiated the find request to the peer that replied to the find request.

 ### Inputs